Caregiving

 Image for Conversations Article Questions to ask on a memory care tour

-Look for signs of good upkeep in common spaces and individual suites, such as fresh paint, furnishings and carpeting.
+Look for signs of good upkeep in common spaces and individual suites, such as fresh paint, furnishings, and carpeting.
 Does the building smell fresh and clean?
 Outside, is there an inviting green space for residents?
 Are the patios and walking paths easy to navigate?
-Do you notice any raised flower beds, which would be accessible to someone in a wheelchair who wanted to indulge their love of gardening?
-Is there a BBQ for fun outdoor meals?
-Are there properly shaded areas and is the furniture in good repair?
+Do you notice any raised flower beds, which would be accessible to someone in a wheelchair who wanted to garden?
+Is there a barbecue for fun outdoor meals?
+Are there properly shaded areas, and is the furniture in good repair?

 Is the residence vibrant?
 Do seniors seem engaged in organized and informal activities that help enrich their lives?
-Says Palmer, “I like to look beyond the perfectly staged environment to see evidence of the life of the residents, such as artwork they’ve done or photos of them smiling, laughing and having fun together, building relationships and forming bonds.”
+“I like to look beyond the perfectly staged environment to see evidence of the life of the residents, such as artwork they’ve done or photos of them smiling, laughing, and having fun together, building relationships, and forming bonds,” says Palmer.

 How rich and diverse is the activity calendar?